ferrisbueller66/ferrisbueller66.github.io/_posts/2020-08-07-roadmap_to_redux.markdown

 }

 ```
+So we have bit of a chicken-and-egg dilemma here.
 The reducer needs a state and action to process.
 The action would be passed down from the dispatch function to the reducer as an argument.
-But since the reducer is now separate from Redux' `createStore()`, we need to pass the dispatch action to a component (here, the App component) as props.
+But since the reducer is now separate from Redux' `createStore()`, we need to pass the dispatch to a component (here, the App component) as props.
 Thus, in the app component:

 ```
 const mapDispatchToProps = dispatch => {
   return {
-    increaseCount: () => dispatch({ type: 'INCREASE_COUNT' })
+    actionType: () => dispatch({ type: '<write your action type here>' }) };
-  };
 };
 ```